JochimM/Delfi-PQ_FDIR/README.md

 > char memAddressTry[] = "MA0276x";

-which is according the actual representation used in the main software.
+which is according to the actual representation used in the main software.
 MA stands for memory address and the four following numbers represent the memory location. 'x' is used as terminator.

 This checkIfMemAddress function is checking if a memory message is received and is giving the memory location as output.
-With the above input, the expted result is 0276 as the memory location.
+With the above input, the expected result is '0276' as the memory location.

 The output when running this unit test is: